 The first of these approaches is called the "weak form" of the LLN.
-It drops the requirement that I give you a specific N for each epsilon that you give me, replacing it with the weaker requirement that, if you give me an epsilon I will show you that, as N grows, the probability that the average of N samples is farther away than epsilon from the mean has a limit of zero.
+It drops the requirement that I give you a specific N for each epsilon that you give me, replacing it with the weaker requirement that, if you give me an epsilon I will show you that, as N grows, the probability that a chosen x is farther away than epsilon from the mean has a limit of zero.
 (That is, the integral over the "tails" of the distribution more than epsilon away from the mean will get smaller as N increases.)